conan-io/conan-center-index/docs/how_to_add_packages.md

 ### Verifying Dependency Version

 Some project requirements need to respect a version constraint.
 This can be enforced in a recipe by accessing the [`deps_cpp_info`](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#deps-cpp-info) attribute.
-An exmaple of this can be found in the [spdlog recipe](https://github.com/conan-io/conan-center-index/blob/9618f31c4d9b4da5d06f905befe9691cf105a1fc/recipes/spdlog/all/conanfile.py#L92-L94).
+An exaple of this can be found in the [spdlog recipe](https://github.com/conan-io/conan-center-index/blob/9618f31c4d9b4da5d06f905befe9691cf105a1fc/recipes/spdlog/all/conanfile.py#L92-L94).

 ```py
 if tools.Version(self.deps_cpp_info["liba"].version) < "7":